Monviech/os-caddy-plugin/README.md

 ##### Attention:
 - Make sure that port `80` and `443` aren't occupied.
 You have to change the default listen port to `8443` for example.
 Go to `System: Settings: Administration` to change the `TCP Port`.
 Then also enable `HTTP Redirect - Disable web GUI redirect rule`.
-- If you have already other reverse proxy or webserver plugins installed, make sure they don't use the same ports as Caddy
+- If you have other reverse proxy or webserver plugins installed, make sure they don't use the same ports as Caddy
-- Create Firewall rules that allow 80 and 443 TCP to "This Firewall" on WAN.
+- Create Firewall rules that allow 80 and 443 TCP to "This Firewall" on WAN and (optionally) LAN, OPT1 etc...
 - There is a lot of input validation.
 If you read all the hints, help texts and error messages, its unlikely that you create a configuration that won't work.

 ### How to create an easy reverse proxy: